trans-hues/trans-resist/README.md

 This advice is not one-size-fits-all.
 Your situation is almost certainly different from anyone else's, so it's important to remember that these tips might need some tweaking to be helpful to you.
 You may find that some of this advice is too much trouble for you, or that it involves a trade-off that you're not willing to make.
 That's okay!
 You don't have to do anything you don't want to.
 We'll try to give as many options as possible so that you can pick which solution works best for you.

 We are people who care about digital security, and who have devoted some part of our lives to keeping up to date with these things & teaching others how to stay safe, but _we are not experts._ Take all of this advice with a grain of salt, and always use your best judgement.

+We'd also like to recommend [From Beirut to Minneapolis](https://github.com/frombeirutwithlove/ProtestTips/blob/master/WhatToDo.md), a guide to general protest safety written by some trusted folks who're Lebanese protestors, activists, and technologists.
+We've adapted some of their advice here.

 <a name="digisec"></a>